OurSausalito.com

 3. Golden Gate Bridge Traffic is bad northbound at the northern end of the Bridge during weekends and in the summer months.
 Lots of tourists who come to San Francisco want to come to the northern Vista Point, and the parking lot there fills up.
 This produces a line of cars waiting at the Vista Point off-ramp, which then backs up into the slow lane on the Bridge.
 This often leads to fender bender accidents that further impact traffic.
 Stay in the center or (if available) the left lane during these high tourist travel times to avoid the problem.
 The Bridge and CalTrans have started closing the parking lots on holidays and busy summer weekends to alleviate this problem.

-5. Traffic is bad any time the Bay Bridge is seriously backed up.
-If the Bay Bridge into San Francisco is bad, southbound Golden Gate Bridge traffic will thicken.
+5. Traffic is bad any time the Bay Bridge is seriously backed up (which happens multiple times each day).
+If the Bay Bridge westbound into San Francisco is bad, southbound Golden Gate Bridge traffic will thicken.
 If the eastbound Bay Bridge gets snarled, northbound Golden Gate Bridge traffic will get heavier.
-This effect has gotten worse since the construction of the new Bay Bridge eastern span, since many people learned the new Golden Gate Bridge route during the construction delays and now continue to use it.
+This effect has gotten worse since the construction of the new Bay Bridge eastern span, since the new bridge has a lower throughput than the old one, making the end run through Marin more attractive..

 SEARCH OURSAUSALITO.COM